jhaberbe/chinese_restaurant_process/README.md

 3. Make the changes to your branch.
 4. Commit your changes with a meaningful commit message.
 5. Create a pull request against the main branch.

+#### Right now, work is being done to add the following features:
+- [ ] Infinitely Nested Chinese Restaurant Process, as described by [Blei et al. (2010)](https://cocosci.princeton.edu/tom/papers/ncrp.pdf).
+Some work is already done, but it is not yet ready for use (`notebook/In Progress/Nested-Chinese-Restaurant-Process.ipynb`).
+- [ ] More distributions (Gaussian, Gamma, etc. etc.)
+- [ ] Plotting utilities to visualize the class structure of the CRP.
+- [ ] Utilities to extract out which features are most important for each class.
+- [ ] Testing (I've never done testing before, so this will be a learning experience for me).

 ## License
 --------